soumadip-dev/JS-React-notes/scope.md

 #### Scopes in JavaScript

-- Scopes determine where variables or functions are accessible in the code.
-- JavaScript's scoping mechanism is different from other languages like Java, C++, and Python, so avoid mixing these concepts.
+Scopes determine where variables or functions are organized and accessible in the code.
+JavaScript's scoping mechanism is different from other languages like Java, C++, and Python, so avoid mixing these concepts.

 ##### Types of Scope in JavaScript